OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

   - Not covered yet in ISO/IEC standards

+  - ENISA Securing Machine Learning Algorithms Annex C: "Implement tools to detect if a data point is an adversarial example or not"

 References:

   - [Feature squeezing](https://arxiv.org/pdf/1704.01155.pdf) (IDBT) compares the output of the model against the output based on a distortion of the input that reduces the level of detail.
 This is done by reducing the number of features or reducing the detail of certain features (e.g. by smoothing).
 This approach is like INPUTDISTORTION, but instead of just changing the input to remove any adversarial data, the model is also applied to the original input and then used to compare it, as a detection mechanism.